Mike Botha

 Mike Botha is a South African Canadian diamond cutter.

 Early life and education

 Michiel Josias Botha (born 1947) was raised in South Africa.

-Botha trained under David du Plessis, he received his cross-working apprenticeship diploma in 1970 in South Africa.
-He has also worked as the occupational certification officer for the diamond industry in the Northwest Territories under the Department of Education, Culture and Employment, and was also the technical consultant for the Department of Industry, Tourism and Investment for their Government Diamond Certification Program.
+Botha trained under David du Plessis, and received his cross-working apprenticeship diploma in 1970 in South Africa.
+He has worked as the occupational certification officer for the diamond industry in the Northwest Territories under the Department of Education, Culture and Employment, and was the technical consultant for the Department of Industry, Tourism and Investment for their Government Diamond Certification Program.